MILITARY TRAINING INSTRUCTOR RIBBON

 DEVICES

 Additional awards are denoted by bronze oak leaf clusters (a silver oak leaf cluster denotes a sixth award).
-Each additional three year tour of duty as a Military Training Instructor qualifies the individual for an oak leaf cluster.
+Each additional three year tour of duty as a Military Training Instructor qualified the individual for an oak leaf cluster.

 Military Ribbon-Only Awards (Main Index Page)